 Pick Your Protein – Animal or plant based – Which is best?

 Animal Protein – Some people believe that animal sources of protein are the best.
-Many different diet plans promote the idea that eating a lot of meat protein is the key to health and maintaining weight.
-They build on the fact that animal proteins such as meat, milk or dairy are considered a complete protein.
 That is because most animal based proteins can contain all 9 of the essential fatty acids.
 So a steak or cheeseburger will definitely supply what your body needs quickly.

 Plant Protein – On the other hand, if you eat a vegetarian diet, you have to eat a wide variety of plant based proteins to get all the essentials.
 A peanut butter sandwich can also be considered a complete protein.
 Peanut butter alone is not, but when you add the bread, it is considered a complete protein meal.
 Beans are also good, but they need to be served with rice or another grain, such as quinoa to supply the 9 essential fatty acids needed to make a complete protein meal.

 You Can Have It All – I personally go for a combination of both.
-I love to eat well and mix it up with both animal and plant protein food sources.
+I mix it up with both animal and plant protein food sources.
 The key is diversity.
 If I try and restrict myself to straight up plant protein, I get bored.
 By adding a little meat, I am able to enjoy the added flavor and variety.
 Remember, you do not have to eat a complete protein with every meal or snack.
-Just be sure that you sprinkle it throughout the day, or night if you have reverse sleep pattern and wake up hungry!
-I eat just before bed and also have a spoon of peanut or almond butter in the middle of the night if I wake up hungry!
 The main sources of protein in my diet are protein shakes, beef, fish, chicken, beans, eggs, cheese, yogurt, nuts, grains, and seeds.